jalp14/AniMeijuApp/README.md

 * Get the latest news about anime and manga

+* Get notification when a new episode airs

+* Track the progress of currently airing anime

 * Identify any anime with a picture or screenshot

+* Custom Icons

 * Support for Dark Mode